nwchemgit/nwchem-wiki/TCE.md

 space can be defined by hand, as shown in the two examples below.
 The input of the model space starts with the `NREF` keyword followed by the number of reference configurations that will be used, which should equal the number of strings for references below.
-In the input "2" refers to doubly occupied orbitals, "a" to alpha electrons, "b" to beta electrons and "0" identifies an unoccupied orbital.
+In the input `2` refers to doubly occupied orbitals, `a` to alpha electrons, `b` to beta electrons and `0` identifies an unoccupied orbital.
 When the model space is defined by hand the occupation strings have to include the frozen orbitals as well.
 In the second way the CMS can be generated using the keyword `CAS` followed by the number of active electrons and the number